What You'll Learn

 - Improve your performance by strengthening your management skills

-- Manage your team, your boss, and your colleagues more effectively
+- Manage your team, your manager, and your colleagues more effectively

 - Develop a management style that suits your unique personality